rupeshtiwari/coding-examples-dynamicprogramming/index.md

      crossorigin="anonymous"></script>

-### Example of DP: You are climbing a staircase.
+### Problem of DP: You are climbing a staircase.
 It takes N steps to reach to the top.
 Each time you can either climb 1 or 2 steps.
 How many distinct ways a person can arrive to the the top at most `k` jumps?

 **What is the state?**